theJugglingCompany.com

 The shape of continuation

-The figure-eight loop of a sustained cascade does not terminate.
+The figure-eight loop in the image does not terminate.
 It returns to its starting point and continues.
-This is the structural form of lifelong practice.
+This is the visual form of what lifelong practice actually looks like from the outside.

 What the assumption was

-Boyke et al. specifically recruited adults aged 50 to 67 because this was the age range where the assumption of neural fixity was strongest.
+The Draganski study (2004) had shown gray matter growth in younger adults after three months of juggling practice.
+Boyke et al. ran the same protocol with a different population: adults aged 50 to 67, specifically because this was the age range where the assumption of neural fixity was strongest.
 If the effect disappeared in older adults, that would confirm the assumption.

 It did not disappear.
 Gray matter density increased in the mid-temporal cortex.
 The same region.
 The same bilateral change.
 The same relationship to visual motion processing that the 2004 finding had established.
 And - critically - the same partial recession when practice stopped: the older brain, like the younger brain, built the tissue in response to the demand and released it when the demand ended.